 But then, I have to say, I don’t think what Hayek advocates is worse than what the leftists in a free society advocate.
 Or, I don’t think the leftists nowadays can give me more inspiration than Hayek did.

-Conversely, the liberal scholars in the 19th century, Adam Smith for example, or Bastiat, who was an opponent of Marx, their understanding of freedom and liberty, is not necessarily worse than Marx’s.
+Conversely, the liberal scholars in the 19th century – Adam Smith, for example, or Bastiat, who was an opponent of Marx – had an understanding of freedom and liberty that is not necessarily worse than Marx’s.

 I dare to say, this preference is just natural to anyone.
 I once told a friend, imagine you were in the concentration camp in Auschwitz, would you find it strange that a Jew communist collaborates with a Jew liberal to escape the camp?
 Or in a different scenario, when all the Jews were driven out of their homes, separated from their families and put in concentration camps, you tell them, “you should learn from Nora Helmer in A Doll’s House, break away from your families, that is how you get your freedom”.
 Do you think this kind of enlightenment reasonable?

 Considering both cases, as someone who’s in the camp of Auschwitz, would you find the communist who can help you escape, or the Nora Helmer who can help you break away your family, more relatable?